Blaneczek/BladeOfLegend_ATBSystem/README.md

 </br>**Summon:** a special action that allows you to summon new characters to slots.
 </br>![summon](https://github.com/user-attachments/assets/096a0d5e-dcf4-4a06-b8e0-a25141f1518f)

 </br>Let's take a look at how this works.
-For example, the player selects Attack, selects the enemy character, and then the proper UObject is created.
-An action of type DefaultMelee is used for this purpose.
-The character's default attack is created in Blueprint, which inherits from the DefaultMeleeAction class.
+For example, the player selects **Attack**, selects the enemy character, and then the proper UObject is created.
+An action of type **DefaultMelee** is used for this purpose.
+The character's default attack is created in Blueprint, which inherits from the **DefaultMeleeAction** class.
 This way designers can easily create abilities in Blueprints, set all the necessary data and calculate damage or other effects. </br>

 <img src="https://github.com/user-attachments/assets/5f530f65-0e81-433f-a5ac-ebcfae6f0f37" width="1000">

-</br>Actions are managed by BLActionComponent, which is added to Characters.
-In this component, the correct action type is first created in the CreateAction function based on ActionData.Type.
-Then the OnCreateAction function of the newly created UObject is called.
+</br>Actions are managed by **BLActionComponent**, which is added to Characters.
+In this component, the correct action type is first created in the **CreateAction** function based on **ActionData.Type**.
+Then the **OnCreateAction** function of the newly created UObject is called.

 ```c++
 void UBLActionComponent::CreateAction(const FVector& OwnerSlotLocation, const TArray<ABLCombatSlot*>& Targets, const FCombatActionData& ActionData, AActor* CombatManagerActor)